BanMinKai/AVR128DB2--Security-Safe-Project/README.md

 3D Printed Housing

-    disclaimer: the housing was designed and the final integration of circuitry and 3D housing was completed by Temmulen, another teammate in my group
+    disclaimer: the housing was carefully designed and the final integration of circuitry and 3D housing was skillfully completed by Temmulen, another teammate in my group

 ![image](https://github.com/BanMinKai/AVR128DB2--Security-Safe-Project/assets/115819439/84967fd8-1d60-4999-a6cb-e15d7966f0f9)